ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ds of salt, half a pound of sug
+s of salt, half a pound of sug
 ar, half an ounce of saltpetre, half an
 ounce of potash.
 In this ratio the pickle
 to be increased to any quantity desired.